 When it comes to reader-reported errors and critical reviews, it may be time to drag out the fifty-pound bag of rock salt.
 There’s a good chance that many reader-reported errors aren’t actually errors at all; they’re choices, and they’re choices that a professional author (that’s you) made in conjunction with an informed professional (that’s me).
 Amazon reviewers are notorious for such foolishness as screeching about grammar and usage that have evolved since they took English twenty-five years ago (from a teacher whose own knowledge was in turn twenty-five years old) or for flaming books containing “typos” that turn out to be British English spellings from a British author.
 Right.

-What you can do to reduce errors
+What you can do to reduce error rates

 One of the best ways to reduce errors in your book is to prevent them from happening in the first place.